Ergotism: Salem witchcraft accusations

 The convulsive symptoms from ergot-tainted rye may have been the source of accusations of bewitchment that spurred the Salem witch trials.
 This medical explanation for the theory of "bewitchment" was first propounded by Linnda R. Caporael in 1976 in an article in Science.
-In her article, Caporael argues that the convulsive symptoms, such as crawling sensations in the skin, tingling in the fingers, vertigo, tinnitus aurium, headaches, disturbances in sensation, hallucination, painful muscular contractions, vomiting, and diarrhea, as well as psychological symptoms, such as mania, melancholia, psychosis, and delirium, were all symptoms reported in the Salem witchcraft records.
+In her article, Caporael argues that the convulsive symptoms such as crawling sensations in the skin, tingling in the fingers, vertigo, tinnitus aurium, headaches, disturbances in sensation, hallucination, painful muscular contractions, vomiting, and diarrhea, as well as psychological symptoms such as mania, melancholia, psychosis, and delirium, were all symptoms reported in the Salem witchcraft records.
 Caporael also states that there was an abundance of rye in the region, as well as climate conditions that could support the tainting of rye.
 In 1982, historian Mary Matossian raised Caporael's theory in an article in American Scientist, in which she argued that symptoms of "bewitchment" resemble the ones exhibited in those affected by ergot poisoning.

-The hypothesis that ergotism could explain cases of bewitchment has been subject to debate and has been criticized by several scholars.
-Within a year of Caporael's article, historians Spanos and Gottlieb argued against the idea in the same journal.
+The hypothesis that ergotism could explain cases of bewitchment has been subject to significant debate and has been criticized by several scholars.
+Within a year of Caporael's article, historians Nicholas Spanos and Jack Gottlieb refuted the idea in the same journal.
 In Spanos and Gottlieb's rebuttal to Caporael's article, they concluded that there are several flaws in the explanation.
-For example, they argued that, if the food supply were contaminated, the symptoms would have occurred by household, not individual.
-However, historian Leon Harrier said that even if supplies were properly cooked, residents with stomach ulcers had a risk of absorbing the toxin through the stomach lining, offering a direct route to the bloodstream.
+They noted that if ergotism was present in Salem, the symptoms would have occurred by household, not individual.
+Whole families, and particularly all the young children in a household, would have shown symptoms, but this was not the case.
+In general, the proportion of children affected was significantly less than in a typical ergotism epidemic.
+Spanos and Gottlieb also state that most of ergot poisoning's symptoms, like crawling and tingling sensations, vertigo, tinnitus, vomiting, and diarrhea, do not appear in the records of events in Salem.
+Lastly, they note that convulsive ergotism epidemics only take place in communities suffering from vitamin A deficiencies; they argued that residents of Salem, living in a farming community with ample access to dairy, would have had no reason to be deficient in vitamin A. Therefore, an outbreak of ergotism as the cause of the Salem epidemic was unlikely.
+Historians published in the early 21st century continue to stand by Spanos and Gottlieb's conclusion.

+Historian Leon Harrier has argued that only some members of a household might have shown symptoms because they had underlying conditions.
 Being chemically similar to lysergic acid diethylamide (LSD), ergot would not survive in the acidic environment of a typical human's stomach, especially in properly cooked food.
-But if some but not all residents were malnourished and had bleeding stomach ulcers, only they could be affected by ingesting contaminated grains, leaving the majority unaffected, explaining why ergotism was not previously recognized.
-Harrier argued that the numbers could have been larger, possibly including the entire town, but due to the trials on bewitchment and heresy, and the fear of being accused and subsequently executed, few could come forward who had legitimate medical conditions.
+But if some residents of a household were malnourished and had bleeding stomach ulcers, those individuals would have had a heightened risk of absorbing the toxin (even with properly cooked food items) through the stomach lining, offering a direct route to the bloodstream.
+Only those with these preexisting conditions would have been affected by ingesting contaminated grains, leaving the majority unaffected.